gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 Spinning
 ----------------------------------------

-| Spin the buggy to the left or right at the chosen speed:
+| Spin the buggy to the left or right at the chosen speed using:
 | ``spin(speed=1, direction='left')``
 | When spining left, the left wheel goes backwards while the right wheel goes forwards.
 | When spining right, the right wheel goes backwards while the left wheel goes forwards.